Last week I had the pleasure of presenting at the UK Cross Government Business Rules Group meeting on whether technology generally, and Oracle

 Once rules have been modeled in OPA, there are a few techniques for identifying whether the draft policy or legislation achieves the desired policy outcome.

-The OPA Debugger allows you to run through a single scenario to see which questions are asked, and how the outcome is determined for a single user.
+The Policy Modeling Debugger allows you to run through a single scenario to see which questions are asked, and how the outcome is determined for a single user.
 I’ve found that simply running through an OPA interview quickly identifies information that is poorly worded, unreasonable to collect from the target audience, or is simply too onerous as a whole.
 An OPA interview is also useful to assess whether the policy calculates the desired outcome for any given scenario.
 The decision report is automatically generated to show the reasons for the decision, so errors can be directly traced back to the exact section of draft policy or legislation.

 The Coverage tools (version 10.x) allow you to check that your test cases execute every rule in the policy model.
 This is particularly useful for checking that every section of your policy or legislation has substantive effect.
 For example, I’ve seen draft legislation which categorized claimants in order to apply one of several formulas for calculating compensation, but one of the categories was worded so broadly that another category would never be applied.